 Potential constraints and uncertainties for the Marina Beach Park include: 1) beach daylight channel sedimentation and fish passage and 2) channel migration and impacts to property and infrastructure.
 Contingencies would include additional structures and maintenance to prevent or limit the impact of these conditions.

 Identified potential constraints and uncertainties for the adjacent Unocal/Chevron site including: 1) Future ownership and land use; 2) Remaining contaminant levels and; 3) Potentially placing a portion of the daylight channel and expand marsh restoration onto the property.

-Delays in the project could occur for real estate, property acquisition, master planning, and in the permitting phase of work.
+Contingencies would include additional coordination and negotiation with Unocal/Chevron for completing cleanup of the property per their current legal obligations.Delays in the project could occur for real estate, property acquisition, master planning, and in the permitting phase of work.
 Both of these phases are expected to be cumbersome for a project of this size and type and in the phasing of construction to align with funding sources and availability.
 We intend to begin outlining expenses, in general, during this phase as we complete feasibility.

 List and describe the major tasks and schedule you will use to complete the project.
 (Planning projects should typically be completed within two years of funding approval).